 The server is for computation purposes only, not for routine tasks you could do equally well on your laptop (for example, document processing or web browsing).

-Currently, the hard disk storage limit is set to 5GB for each PhD student, 2GB for each MA student.
-Also for each student, the memory limit is set to be 16GB.
+Currently, the hard disk storage limit is set to 20G for each PhD student, 5G for each MA student.

-If you need more memory or storage space for a designated period of time, contact Masaru Kiyota.
+If you need more storage space for a designated period of time, contact Masaru Kiyota.

 top -U adlai in a terminal, replacing